hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 - Clear error messaging on forms
 - Client-side validation on forms

+Icon - with label - added to GitHub link in main `<footer>` to emphasise this is an external link.

 ## Main Features & Fixes before rehost:
 **In bold if done.**